 Since her days in the Washington, D.C. area, Dr. Lovett has advised and worked with appointed and elected officials on issues of higher education policy.
-In the 1990’s, she collaborated with several governors of western states on the creation of Western Governors’ University, one of the first online universities in the world and, to date, the only accredited university that awards baccalaureate and master’s degrees based on demonstration of competency rather than accumulation of credit hours.
-More recently, Dr. Lovett has assisted the Chancellor of the City University of New York with a number of projects.
+In the 1990’s, she collaborated with several governors on the creation of Western Governors’ University, one of the first online universities in the world and, to date, the only accredited American university that awards baccalaureate and master’s degrees based on demonstration of competency rather than accumulation of credit hours.